Desiderata Flex Pen User Manual

-You'll need: toothpaste with some abrasive (the cheap stuff, not gel toothpaste), something to scrub the nib with (a cotton-tipped applicator (Q tip) is great, a clean old toothbrush, or a melamine based abrasive scrubbing sponge would all work fine), your bottle of ink, water, a napkin or paper towel, clean cloth, tweezers or forceps (optional).
+You'll need: toothpaste with some abrasive (the cheap stuff, not gel toothpaste), something to scrub the nib with (a cotton-tipped applicator (Q tip) is great, a clean old toothbrush, or a melamine-based abrasive scrubbing sponge (Magic Eraser ®) would all work fine), your bottle of ink, water, a napkin or paper towel, clean cloth, tweezers or forceps (optional).
 Estimated time: 2-10 minutes.

-- Cleaning.
+Cleaning.
 Make sure the nib can be fitted into the pen properly with correct tine alignment (detailed in the below section).
 If you've got a bad nib, there's no sense wasting the time to clean it.
 (These instructions may seem involved, but once you've done it once, you'll see it's pretty simple.)

 Hold the new nib by the tweezers or forceps (only because it's easier than using your fingers) and dip it (fully) into the bottle of ink.
 Remove it and have a look.
 Notice how the ink falls right off?
 How it doesn't stick?
 That's because of the packing protectant.
 Take note.
 Rinse it off.

 Holding the nib with your fingers, take whatever you're using to scrub the nib, apply a bead of toothpaste to it and scrub the nib clean on the underside and its top to get the oil off.
 You should feel the tactile feedback of your buffing change after you clear the layer of wax.

 Rinse it off well with your water and toothbrush, then dampen a napkin with saliva and wipe the nib clean and dry.
 Repeat step 2.
 If you've done a complete cleaning, the ink should stick to the nib.
 Sticking is not beading.
 This is shown in the video.
 If ink beads up on the nib, rinse it off and repeat steps 2 and 3, checking with step 1 until the ink forms a thin, uniform layer over the surface of the nib.
 (You'll get better with practice.)

 Wet the cotton-tipped applicator (Q tip) with saliva and, holding the nib between your thumb, middle and ring fingers, bend one tine back (in the direction it would flex) so that you can see the inside edge of the tine.
-Rub the entire length of the tine several times with the Q tip until it's clean.
+Rub the entire length of the tine with the Q tip until it's clean.
 (You should feel the feedback change.)
 Switch hands, repeat the process with your other hand and the other tine.
 After you're done, the tines may want to lay on top of one another.
-Pop the tines back in place by gently flicking the tip with the Q tip.
+If they do, pop the tines back in place by gently flicking the tip with the Q tip.
 Using the clean cloth, wipe any cotton fibers out of the nib tines.

-- Scrub the nib off with water and the toothbrush (get between the tines too).
-Moisten with saliva once its in the pen if desired.
+Scrub the nib off with water and the toothbrush (get between the tines too).
+Moisten with saliva once its in the pen if desired, or if necessary.

 Tuning.
 This is where many problems of user error occur.
-Please read the entire section.
-Place the nib on the feed so that the ink channel is situated directly underneath the slit, and insert the nib/feed into the section making sure that END OF THE INK CHANNEL (the rectangular groove that comes to an end at the round part of the feed) is at or just beyond (approximately 1/32”) the tip-most end of the vent hole of the nib.
+Please read this entire section.
+Place the nib on the feed so that the ink channel is situated directly underneath the slit, and insert the nib/feed into the section making sure that the end of the ink channel (the rectangular groove that comes to a closed end on one end of the feed) is at or just beyond (approximately 1/32”) the tip-most end of the vent hole of the nib.
 You’ll need a strong light for this.

-Zebra G, Nemosine, Knox Pilot or Goulet nibs.
-You have to push the nib/feed to the point of snugness.
+Zebra G. You have to push the nib/feed to the point of snugness.
 This will require something between a firm push to a very slight amount of brute force.
 A thick cloth or thick piece of rubber can help to protect your fingers.
-The tip of the nib usually protrudes from the section about 20-24.5mm or less, but if the pen was shipped to you already assembled/tested, measure it first and use that distance for the future.
+The tip of the nib usually protrudes from the section about 20-24.5mm or less, but if the pen was shipped to you already assembled/tested, measure or eyeball it first and use that distance for the future.
 If you have the nib/feed in and it bleeds from the neck (the joint between the nib/feed and the section):

 Make sure the nib and feed are aligned properly.